cabo/senml-jc/green.md

 --- abstract

-This concise position paper illustrates energy use considerations for data formats used in networks to support green-focused steering decisions for various Internet stakeholders.
+This short position paper illustrates energy use considerations for data formats used in networks to support green-focused steering decisions for various Internet stakeholders.

 --- middle